 I am glad you reached my blog!
 I actually have individual solo travel guides for the Mexican cities and towns I visited.

-I never thought to write a whole Mexico solo travel guide but since it’s a hot topic (it always is, right?
-It never dies down), I decided to make a post for you to give you an insight about safety in Mexico.
+I never thought to write a whole Mexico solo travel guide, but since it’s a hot topic (it always is, right?
+It never dies down), I decided to make a post for you to give you an insight into safety in Mexico.

 Good luck and I really wish you all the best!